opensearch-project/documentation-website/_monitoring-plugins/alerting/monitors.md

 ## Create cluster metrics monitor

-In addition to monitoring conditions for indexes, the alerting plugin allows monitoring conditions on clusters.
+In addition to monitoring conditions for indexes, the Alerting plugin allows monitoring conditions on clusters.
 Alerts can be set by cluster metrics to watch for when:

 - The health of your cluster reaches a status of yellow or red.
 - Cluster-level metrics, such as CPU usage and JVM memory usage, reach specified thresholds.